WHY CONDUCT A MILDNESS TO SKIN TEST?

 - The dosed skin models are placed into a cell culture incubator for 2 hours, 5 hours and 18 hours, using triplicate models for each time point.

 - Test items and control substances are removed from the skin models’surface by washing.

-- If required, the culture medium may be saved for the additional analysis of other markers of inflammation and cell damage (including cytokines such as IL-1α).
+- If requested, the culture medium may be saved for additional analysis.

 - The viability of the skin models is assessed by MTT conversion.
 MTT solution is applied to the surface of the skin models and placed into a cell culture incubator for 3 hours.
 The blue formazan metabolite produced by viable cells is then extracted into isopropanol by incubation at room temperature for 2 hours.